 We believe that, with much of this information residing in its current unstructured state, vast amounts information stored in and represented by the publication may be undiscoverable, unusable, and unintentionally ignored.
 As such, supplements need to be elevated to a standard publication form of research dissemination.

-Relatedly, supplements, at the end of the day, remain a form of publication, and like its primary paper, supplements, we believe, inherently need to be representable in the standard publishable form: on the printed paper.
+Supplements remain a form of publication, and like the corresponding primary paper, supplements , inherently need to be representable in the standard publishable form: on the printed paper.
 While some aspects proposed herein may seem to less than optimally presented in a printed vs digital format, they all remain printable.

-Σ.I.A.1Glossary
+Σ.I ∦B Glossary

 This section provides a glossary for the terminology that is provided in the previous section.

 Integral content relates to data that optimally should be included within the primary text if not for space limitations.

-additional or associated content is material that typically falls outside of standard presentation formats, including, data provenance, glossaries such as this one, background information that may be of interest to the wholly uninitiated, workflows and software related information.
+Additional or associated content is material that typically falls outside of standard presentation formats, including, data provenance, glossaries such as this one, background information , workflows and software-related information.

-Σ.I.B Supplements are now an important component of modern science

-Their relegation to the metaphorical back of the journal notwithstanding, supplements ought to be an essential component of the modern scientific publication and data archiving efforts.
-Many, if not most articles in popular journals, and especially most genomics journals, include potentially useful if not necessary supplemental materials.

-Supplemental material may be seen as necessary both in terms of preserving and allowing subsequent access to structured and raw data, as well as cataloguing promising (and failed) ideas and directions for further research.
-Data archiving is also essential in the important goal of reproducing reported findings and also, in developing follow-on research efforts and tangential, or even unrelated research efforts.

-To the degree that journals can enforce standards in their supplements, supplements represent untapped potential as usable data archives, particularly for information that might forever be lost from the scientific record.
-For example, whereas negative results are typically not publishable, they can nevertheless become part of the scientific record through their inclusion in supplements.

-Σ.I.C Current Concerns with Supplements
+Σ.I ∦C Current Concerns with Supplements

 Notwithstanding the many positive aspects of supplements, many journals find the size and nature of these supplements overwhelming.
 Some publishers are even calling for curbs in their use .
-Here, the supplement provides more citations than what are provided for the in primary paper.

-Notable for this supplement to the primary paper, it can also include citations to atypical (e.g., not scholarly sources, such as blogs and webpages)
+Here, the supplement provides more citations than what are provided for the in primary paper. and it can also include atypical sources such as blogs and webpages.

-To some degree this is expected: currently supplements often contain a tremendous amount of data, facts, and analysis associated, sometimes tenuously, with their corresponding published papers.
+Supplements often contain a tremendous amount of data, facts, and analysis associated, sometimes tenuously, with their corresponding published papers.
 Standardization with help prevent this additional information from getting lost.
-Lior Pachter has elegantly described these missed opportunities in his “Stories from the Supplement” lecture where entire ideas, which can be quite deep, are often contained entirely within the supplement and difficult to find from the main text.

 In some instances, references have been made to the Wild West in characterizing the current status quo for supplemental material; for example, with some otherwise short papers including supplemental materials nearly 30 times their length.
 We believe that these and other issues can be addressed with a more considered approach to supplemental materials, to be described herein.